 Reliability under data poisoning.
-Given a datapoint $x \in \mathcal{X}$ and a prediction set $\mathcal{C}(x) \subseteq \mathcal{Y}$ , we define reliability of conformal prediction sets under data poisoning as follows:
+Given a datapoint $x \in \mathcal{X}$ and a prediction set $\mathcal{C}(x) \subseteq \mathcal{Y}$, we define reliability of conformal prediction sets under data poisoning as follows:

 Definition 1 (Reliability).
 We assume that reliability is compromised if adversaries can remove or add a single class from or to the prediction set C(x) under our threat model (Equation 1).
-Specifically, we call prediction sets coverage reliable if adversaries cannot compromise coverage by removing classes from the prediction set C(x), and size reliable if adversaries cannot inflate prediction set C(x) by adding classes.
-We further denote coverage and size reliable prediction sets as robust.
+Specifically, we call prediction sets coverage reliable if adversaries cannot shrink prediction sets C(x) by removing classes, and size reliable if adversaries cannot inflate prediction sets C(x) by adding classes.
+We further call coverage and size reliable prediction sets robust.